nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/02_Basic_Principles_Background/02_Model_Views_Diagrams/README.md

 To read diagrams, you have to know what types of elements and lines are allowed and what they mean.
 We’ll explain this for the diagrams we use in the following chapters.

 Even computer-aided software engineering (CASE) tools treat UML diagrams as views.
-They use a database in which the information about the model is stored.
+They use a <b>database</b> in which the information about the model is stored.
 Each diagram shows—as a view—a part of that information.
 In this way, the CASE tool helps to preserve the consistency of each view.
 If, for example, the name of a class is changed in a class diagram, the statechart diagram of that class is automatically updated:

 ![CASE](images/CASE.jpg)